dchamb16/continuous-deploy-example/README.md

-# Example of a Continuous Deployment of a Flask App in GCP
+# Example of a Continuously Deployed Flask App in GCP

 https://youtu.be/ystznkniTPY